chrislo27/RhythmHeavenRemixEditor/.github/PULL_REQUEST_TEMPLATE.md

   * [Screenshot of cues in the editor in force load mode]()
 * [ ] This pull request is merging into **`dev`**
 * [ ] I have filled out this pull request template knowing if I fail to complete it the pull request will immediately become invalid and will be closed
+* [ ] I accept that all pull requests for RHRE2 will be immediately closed

 **Issues Fixed:** [Any issues fixed by this pull request]